gzucca/defierros/context/adapting-guide.md

 ## 2. Transcribe Javascript code to Typescript

 * 1. Always use "export default function" instead of "export const" for components.
-* 2. Destructure the props of the component.
+* 2. Always destructure the props of the component and functions.
 * 3. Generate the types for the props for the component.
 If there is an object with a name resembling a table in the database, import the type from the types folder (@defierros/types).
 NEVER import types from the db folder (@defierros/db).
 Do it like this:
 ```typescript
 import type { Types } from "@defierros/types";